upmaru/memovee-tama/tmdb-movie-analytics/artifact.md

 **Best Practice**: Data labels should almost always be horizontal when the chart is horizontal to ensure text is readable and properly aligned with the bars.

+**Terminology Note**: When users refer to "numbers on the bars", "values on the bars", or "text on the bars", they are referring to the `dataLabels` configuration.

 ## Example: Rating Distribution Bar Chart

 Let's say you receive Elasticsearch aggregation data showing movie rating ranges like this: